SuperNik17/demos/rover/small-prototype/arduino/web_server_control/README.md

 4. Upload the sketch to your board.
 5. Connect to the rover's Wi-Fi network from your phone or PC.
 6. Open a browser and navigate to `http://192.168.4.1`.

+## 📄 License

+This code is provided for academic, prototyping, and research purposes.
+Feel free to adapt and reuse it with attribution.

+---